Estate Planning · Probate Planning

 Many of the most valuable assets in a typical estate transfer outside of probate through beneficiary designations rather than through the will.
 Life insurance policies, retirement accounts such as IRAs and 401(k) plans, annuities, and payable-on-death bank accounts all pass directly to the named beneficiary at death.

 Beneficiary designations override the will.
 If a will leaves everything to the decedent’s children but the life insurance policy names a former spouse as beneficiary, the former spouse receives the insurance proceeds regardless of what the will says.
-This is one of the most common and most preventable estate planning mistakes, and it underscores the importance of reviewing beneficiary designations whenever circumstances change.
+This is one of the most common and most preventable estate planning mistakes.

 Keeping beneficiary designations current and coordinated with the overall estate plan is one of the most effective and least expensive forms of probate avoidance.
 It requires no trust, no special legal structure, and no ongoing maintenance beyond periodic review.